rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

 4. The environment folders contain ArgoCD application for tenant that point to the particular tenant's environment.

-5. In each tenant env folder, we will have ArgoCD applciations for all the applications we want to deploy in a patricular environment.
+5. In each tenant environment folder, we will have ArgoCD applications for all the applications we want to deploy in a particular environment.
 These apps will eventually point to a Helm chart.

 ### Deploying Nordmart